-This is a one-year program designed to prepare students for a wide variety of bookkeeping and clerical positions, such as office machine operator, file clerk, typist, records or bank clerk.
+Bookkeeping-Clerical is a one-year program designed to prepare students for a wide variety of bookkeeping or clerical positions.
 A diploma is awarded when course requirements are met.
+Preparation is provided for positions such as office machine operator, file clerk, typist, records clerk, and bank clerk.
+Course work includes typing, accounting, office services and personnel, office machines, dictating and transcribing skills.